srctool/camouflage/docs/contributing/how-to-open-a-pull-request.md

 Use this checklist to submit a high‑quality PR.

 Before you open the PR
-- Rebase on the latest main and resolve conflicts locally.
+- Rebase on the latest develop (or main for hotfix/release PRs) and resolve conflicts locally.
 - Ensure builds and tests pass locally (see language‑specific steps below).
 - Run format/lint tools.
 - Update docs and changelogs (if applicable).